nattaylor/boston-zoning/README.md

 Enhance Boston Zoning decisions with structure and additional data

 TODO
+ - CRON to check for updates
+ - Pass build directory to build script
  - Do decisions full outer join minutes
  - Finish downloads
+ - Add search
+ - Add (chain) icon for deeplinking
+ - "View on the web"
  - Full address (ward to zip, ward to neighborhood, zip to neighborhood)
  - UI: change to panels
  - New property: Link to minutes